Dangers of Skipping Dental Cleanings

-Putting off a dental cleaning may seem tempting when life gets busy, but making a habit of it is not a good idea.
+Dangers of Skipping Dental Cleanings from Maycer Dental in La Mesa, CAPutting off a dental cleaning may seem tempting when life gets busy, but making a habit of it is not a good idea.
 Regular cleanings are vital to keeping your mouth healthy, and dentists recommend them for good reason.
 Skipping too many dental cleanings can be costly for your oral health and wallet.

 About dental cleanings